lxpz2535/joe-the-penguin-and-you/README.md

 - Follow the GitHub Hello World tutorial
 - Create a new branch for the intial commit of the story
 - Publish the website on GitHub pages

+## Lesson 2:
+- Install Git
+- Learn to use Git and Github from within Visual Studio Code
+- Create our first Javascript function
+- Make more modifications to the story